 A General Rule on Bad News

-All other considerations aside, releasing bad news over a weekend or late on a Friday creates the perception that you’re trying to avoid public scrutiny and that you have something to hide.
+All other considerations aside, releasing bad news over a weekend or late on a Friday is frowned upon.
+It creates the perception that you’re trying to avoid public scrutiny and that you have something to hide.
 It is for this reason that you should never schedule your quarterly results release for a Friday afternoon.

-If bad news takes place on a Friday afternoon there are three options you have that might help prevent your public from thinking you’re hiding something:
+If bad news takes place on a Friday afternoon there are three generally accepted options:

 - If it is not a human or environmental disaster, if there is no risk of the information finding its way to the media or the public, and if you’re outside of market hours, then you should wait until Monday before markets open to release.
 Most examples that fall into this realm relate to inside material information that is unscheduled and undisclosed.